-Johannesburg - Trade conditions tightened in August because of a less favourable environment, the SA Chamber of Commerce and Industry (Sacci) said on Wednesday.
+Trade conditions have tightened since April, the SA Chamber of Commerce and Industry (Sacci) said on Tuesday.

 The chamber's seasonally adjusted Trade Activity Index (TAI) lost four points in July to measure 45, compared to a high of 59 in March.

 “In July last year the seasonally adjusted TAI stood at a low of 38 in a period marked by heightened and militant labour action,” it said.

 The non-seasonally adjusted TAI dipped to 45 in July 2012, compared to 48 in June.

 “Trade conditions are characterised by volatility ranging from optimism to negativity as data reflects an uncertain economic environment - notably with sales and new orders,” the Sacci said.